 Lift Your Body: Press your feet and palms strong into the mat.
 Inhale thick and lift your hips and torso up forming an arch.

 Adjust and Hold: Straighten your arms and legs as much as possible ensuring your head hung freely without straining your neck.
-Hold the pose for 10–30 seconds breathed deeply.
+Hold the pose for 10–30 seconds breathe deeply.

-Release Gently: Exhale as you gentle lowered your body back onto the mat.
-Rest in Shavasana Corpse Pose to relax.
+Release Gently: Exhale as you gently lower your body back onto the mat.
+Rest in Sthe havasana Corpse Pose to relax.

-Beginner Variation: Place a yoga block under your back for concentrate while attempting the backbend. :
+Beginner Variation: Place a yoga block under your back to concentrate while attempting the backbend. :

 Intermediate Variation: Perform the pose with one leg lifted for an added contravention and improved balance.

-Advanced Variation: Transition into the pose from a standing positioned or practiced dropping into the pose from Tadasana Mountain Pose .
+Advanced Variation: Transition into the pose from a standing position or practiced dropping into the pose from Tadasana Mountain Pose.

 How to Do Urdhva Dhanurasana Safely